tj/reds/Readme.md

   });
   ```

- By default reds performs an intersection of the search words.
+ By default, queries are an intersection of the search words.
 The previous example would yield the following output since only one string contains both "Tobi" _and_ "dollars":

 ```
 Search results for "Tobi dollars":
   - Tobi wants four dollars
 ```

- We can tweak reds to perform a union by passing either "union" or "or" to `Search#type()` in `reds.search()` between `Search#query()` and `Search#end()`, indicating that _any_ of the constants computed may be present for the id to match.
+ We can tweak the query to perform a union by passing either "union" or "or" to `Search#type()` in `redredisearch.search()` between `Search#query()` and `Search#end()`, indicating that _any_ of the constants computed may be present for the `id` to match.

 ```js
 search